tarantool/doc/doc/enterprise/audit.rst

 An exclusion from this requirement is when the instance is processing data, which can be freely rejected.
-For example, when Tarantool Enterprise is used for caching.
+For example, when Tarantool is used for caching.
 Then WAL can be disabled to reduce i/o load.

 For more details, see the